KSHobbyProjs/planet_simulator/README.md

   - 'NAME'      : '[the name of your simulation]',
   - 'RESTART'   : [which dump file, if any, should the program grab its initial data from]
   - 'OUTPUT'    : [how often data is output; e.g. 'OUTPUT' : 300 would output data files every 300 days]
-  - 'DUMP'      : [how often the simulation is saved; e.g. 'DUMP' : 300 would dump simulation data ever 300 days]
+  - 'DUMP'      : [how often the simulation is saved; e.g. 'DUMP' : 300 would dump simulation state data every 300 days]
   - 'DURATION'  : [the length of the simulation in days]
   - 'DIMENSION' : [2D or 3D]
   - 'MODE'      : [1: data output only, 2: live simulation only, or 3: data output and live simulation]